philhu22/tflite/04-TF Lite C++ on Raspberry Pi.md

 cmake ../tensorflow_src/tensorflow/lite -DCMAKE_BUILD_TYPE=Debug
 ```
 ### Step 3.
 Fix includes
 There were several compilation errors the first time I launched the build.
-They were caused by constants being not found in 2 files (e.g. SSMAX_SIZE, PATH_MAX).
+They were caused by constants being not found in 2 files (`SSMAX_SIZE`, `PATH_MAX`).

    1.
       ```bash